Rugby Sevens: England upsets South Africa in Cape Town

 A total of 108,941 fans attended Cape Town stadium over the two days of action and, while it wasn't the result the home fans were looking for, the drama undoubtedly provided value for money.

-Trailing 12-5 at half-time, South Africa -- the defending champion in Cape Town -- flew out of the blocks and leveled the score soon after the restart.
+Trailing 12-5 at halftime, South Africa -- which had won its home tournament for the past three years -- flew out of the blocks and leveled the score soon after the restart.

 England, without a tournament win since Tokyo in April 2015, rallied and McConnochie went over to restore its lead.